leonp84/code-institute-project-1/README.md

 ### Accessibility Testing

-The site was checked with [Web Accessibility Checker](https://websiteaccessibilitychecker.com/checker/index.php) abd two known problems were presented, which were ignored since they were deemed insignificant.
+The site was checked with [Web Accessibility Checker](https://websiteaccessibilitychecker.com/checker/index.php) and two known problems were presented, which were ignored since they were deemed insignificant.
 These were:

 1.   i (italic) element used
 2. Anchor contains no text